abhishm/blog/_posts/2017-05-26-Policy-Gradient-with-RNN.md

 > Note that some of the states are dummy states in the batch and we don't want to use the loss by them so we will use a sequence masking technique to make the contribution of their losses zero.

-The follwoing 15 line code in tensorflow takes care for us doing all the heavy lifting of computing the loss and updating the parameters.
+The follwoing 15 lines code in tensorflow takes care for us doing all the heavy lifting of computing the loss and updating the parameters.

 ```python
   def create_variables_for_optimization(self):